 Gaudi conjured a building in the image of a dragon.
 The strange bone-like facade commands your attention.
 It’s studded with skull mask balconies and capped by a sinuously scaled roof.

-Casa Batllo’s mosaicked facade is a kaleidoscope of blue, mauve, and green tiles.
-Though it’s a bit hard to see, the facade’s actually uneven and slightly wavy, like a calm sea.
-Its marine-like surface doubles as a dragon’s skin.
+Casa Batllo’s facade is a vibrant mix of blue, mauve, and green tiles, forming a pattern that’s both uneven and slightly wavy, resembling a calm sea or a dragon’s skin.

 Here’s my complete guide to Casa Batllo.
 Click here to purchase a must have skip the line ticket.
 You can also book a 2 hour guided tour of this magnificent Gaudi attraction.